-The registered agent’s job is to accept legal documents on your behalf and deliver them to the LLC.
+The registered agent’s job is to accept legal documents on your behalf and deliver them to the limited liability company.
 These can be court summons or lawsuits.
 They can even sometimes be tax-related documents.
 Choosing a trustworthy person or company is essential in this process.

 Step 3 – File Articles of Organization

-Once you receive approval, you’ll become the legal owner of an LLC in Arkansas.
+Once you receive approval, you’ll become the legal owner of the limited liability company in Arkansas.
 You can do this in two ways: by mail or online.